 Can I use CSS on SCSS?

 Yes.
-You can use CSS on SCSS files.
-But you can’t do the vise-versa.
+You can write regular CSS in the SCSS files.
+But you can’t do the opposite.
 For example- you can not write the following SCSS into a CSS file:

 .site-header {